 The key to increasing the results of your workouts, whether it’s running on a treadmill or other activity, is to eat balanced and nutritious meals.
 To get the most out of your physical activity, you have to be giving your body sufficient energy to perform.
 Some forms of energy are better than others.

 Now, what is considered to be a balanced diet depends on what you are trying to accomplish.
 There will be a different amount of calories you should be consuming a day and a slightly different ratio of carbohydrates, fats, and protein (macronutrients).

 Cook your own meals and try to avoid processed foods as much as possible.
 A good target to shoot for is to get 80% of your calories from whole foods.
 It’s very tough to eat 100% whole foods and shooting for 80% is more likely to give you enough leeway to be able to stick to it.

 To lose weight, you need to be taking in fewer calories than you are going to burn from exercising.
 If your primary type of exercise for losing weight is aerobic exercise and/or weightlifting, then your ratio should include slightly more carbohydrates in your diet.

 A kilo of fat has 7700 calories.
-So by consuming 550 calories fewer per day than you use, you’ll burn through a kilo of fat every two weeks.
-Running on a treadmill helps increase the amount of calories you burn on a day.
-So after doing this for 4-6 weeks you’ll lose about 2-3 kilos (4.4 – 6.6 lbs.).
-For most people this won’t be their goal but it will be visible.
+So by consuming 550 calories less per day than you use, you’ll burn through a kilo of fat every two weeks.
+Running on a treadmill helps increase the amount of calories you burn in a day.
+So after doing this for 4-6 weeks, you’ll lose about 2-3 kilos (4.4 – 6.6 lbs.).
+For most people, this won’t be their goal but it will be visible.